 Some practical advice: Don’t swim too far, rip currents can be dangerous.
-Do NOT leave your stuff unguarded, thieves hide in the bushes and they will steal your backpack if they get the chance.
+Do NOT leave your stuff unguarded, thieves hide in the bushes and they will steal your backpack.
 Go in the afternoon if you want to escape the heat.
 Keep all of this in mind, but don’t forget to enjoy the carefree, chill vibes!

-Playa Chiquita (love the name) is pretty much next to Playa Cocles, but as far as I know, you can’t walk there.
+Playa Chiquita is pretty much next to Playa Cocles.
 Just keep following the main road straight ahead and take the first small pathway to the left.
 This beach is a lot more calm and lowkey than Playa Cocles and the water has a beautiful green shade.
-It’s also a lot less rough, which is perfect if you don’t feel like being hit by a wave every 2 minutes.
-You can chill and float for a while, have some snorkelling fun or engage in hour-long conversations with your friends like the locals do.
+It’s also a lot less rough, which is perfect if you don’t feel like being hit by a wave every two minutes.
+You can chill on the beach, have some snorkelling fun or engage in hour-long conversations with your friends like the locals do.
 Have a beer while you’re at it!

 PLAYA PUNTA UVA

 Both beaches are filled with locals having a good time, we hardly saw any tourists.
-There are some stalls with souvenirs though, as well as a bit of reggae music and people were even BBQing under the trees!
+There are some stalls with souvenirs though, as well as a bit of reggae music blasting from someone’s car.
+People were even BBQing under the trees!
 Chill vibes all around.

 GANDOCA MANZANILLO WILDLIFE REFUGE

 As you may have guessed, this isn’t just one beach but an entire national park.
-It may seem pretty far (by bike), but it has some of the best views and beaches I’ve seen in the area!
-I don’t know if it’s the best place for swimming, as the water can get pretty wavy and there are lots of rocks too.
+It may seem pretty far (about 40min. by bike), but it has some of the best views and beaches I’ve seen in the area!
+I don’t know if it’s the best place for swimming, as the water can get pretty wild and there are lots of rocks too.
 I have seen some people going in, although I feel like their sole purpose was to get those Instagram shots (guilty).

 I had a lot of fun compiling this list and re-living the time I spent on these beautiful beaches in Puerto Viejo.
 Have you ever set foot on a Caribbean beach of some sort?
-Feel free to share your experience in the comments!
+Let me know in the comments 🙂